Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Suboptimal Approach:

-If $S\setminus\{x\}\cup \{\textsf{next}(x,y)\}$ is not connected, then we have to assign another agent on $u\in \nei{x}$ to $x$.
-This operation might generate another disconnected configuration; then we can repeat the same process until the configuration becomes connected.
-This recursive procedure allows the assigned agent to form a single path.
-It always terminates when it reaches a vertex that does not ``cut" the configuration, since any leaf of a DFS-tree of a graph can not be a cut vertex.
-We can ensure that the agent closest to its goal in $\qfrom$ moves toward $T$, and we obtain a configuration that is ``closer" to the goals than $\qfrom$.
+If $(\qfrom\setminus\{x\})\cup \{z\}$ is not connected, then we have to move another agent on $u\in \nei{x}$ to $x$.
+This operation might generate another disconnected configuration; then we can repeat the same process until the configuration is connected.
+This recursive procedure allows the moved agent to form a single path that follows the DFS-tree over connected agents.
+It always terminates when it reaches a vertex that does not ``cut'' the configuration, since any leaf of a DFS-tree cannot be a cut vertex.
+We can ensure that the agent closest to its goal in $\qfrom$ moves toward $T$, and we obtain a configuration that is ``closer'' to the goals than $\qfrom$ (\Cref{fig:idea} center).

 By iteratively applying this process, the agent moves a distance of one per step on the shortest $(x,y)$-path towards $y$.
-We can see that there is a step $t$ such that exactly one agent reaches $y$ (\Cref{fig:idea} right).
-By appropriately handling the case $S\cap T\ne \emptyset$, which will be described in \Cref{sec:alg}, we can obtain a simple yet complete algorithm.
+Then, there is a step $t$ such that exactly one agent reaches $y$ (\Cref{fig:idea} right).
+The remaining procedure is to ``pour'' the agents into the goal, which will be elaborated in \Cref{sec:alg}.

-Despite the existence of this simple solution, it provides a highly suboptimal solution: a plan with a huge makespan.
-This is because the algorithm processes one movement of agents at each step.
+While this naive approach can solve CUMAPF, it provides a highly makespan-suboptimal solution in practice.
+This is because the algorithm only moves the agents along a simple path, starting from $\textsf{next}(x,y)$, at each step, and other agents remain unchanged.
 For example, it only executes the leftmost column in \Cref{fig:execution}, resulting in the configuration shown in the upper part of the second column.
-One can observe that we can yield the configuration that is closer to the goal by moving other unconstrained agents; \algname accomplishes this.